DmxLarchey/BFE/README.md

-# Breadth-First Extraction: Lessons from a Small Exercice in Algorithmic Certification
+# Certification of Breadth-First algorithms by Extraction

 ## Copyright